Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Module details

-After all clients finish the local training round, the server applies a simple aggregation step to average the updated copies of $\mathbf{W}_r$ and $\mathbf{W}_i$'s.
-The above \emph{is not trivial adaptation of MoE loss to FL settings}.
-After the selection of experts locally, the gating function can only ``see'' $K \ll M$ experts, facing a significant challenge: If it chooses all incorrect experts, this will lead to a decrease in performance and de-specialization of the selected experts.
-Our system though shows that, even with these restrictions, the gating function can overcome this difficulty and achieve near-perfect expert selection based on local data characteristics.
+After all clients finish the local training round, the server applies a simple aggregation step to average the updated copies of $\mathbf{W}_r$ and $\mathbf{W}_i$'s. \emph{Adapting the MoE loss to this setting is non-trivial}.
+After expert selection, each client only observes and trains a small subset of experts ($K \ll M$), posing a major challenge for the gating function: if it selects ``incorrect'' experts, it may not only harm performance but also interfere with the specialization process by misaligning the experts.
+Despite this, we find that the gating function is able to learn effective expert assignments.

-\textbf{Testing procedure.} During testing, we assume that we are given unseen new users with unseen local data distributions.
-We only send $K$ experts to each test client and we cannot get access to local test data labels to perform fine-tuning.
+\textbf{Test-time generalization to unseen clients.} We are given new clients with unseen local data distributions during testing.
+We only send $K$ experts to each test client, and we cannot get access to local test data labels to perform fine-tuning.
 We first send $\mathbf{W}_r$ to the test client and select the top-$K$ experts, according to aggregated expert ranking score.
 Then, \textit{for each test sample}, instead of using the weighted average of the output of all selected experts, we use the output of the expert with the highest expert ranking score to fully utilize the specialization of the expert.
-I.e., both experts might be utilized for different data samples, instead of averaging their performance on each testing sample.
+I.e., both experts might be utilized for different data samples instead of averaging their performance.
+See Algorithm \ref{alg:training}.